 Puppies Behind Bars is a participating member of the Combined Federal Campaign (CFC #11902) and Animal Charities of America.

 We are proud to announce that Puppies Behind Bars has earned its fourteenth consecutive 4-star rating from Charity Navigator.
 Receiving four out of a possible four stars indicates that our organization adheres to good governance and other best practices and that we consistently execute our mission in a fiscally responsible way.

 Fewer than 1% of the charities rated have received at least fourteen consecutive 4-star evaluations.
 Charity Navigator is America’s premier independent charity evaluator.

 Click to view the announcement from Charity Navigator, and visit our profile.

 Although specifics of PBB’s program have evolved over time, the organization has remained true to its core mission: training incarcerated individuals to raise exceptional working dogs.
 We currently train service dogs for wounded war veterans and first responders, therapy dogs for police departments, and explosive-detection canines (EDCs) for law enforcement.
 To date, PBB has raised more than 2000 puppies.

-Our goals are to train the best working dogs available, to keep the dogs happy and healthy, to train the inmate puppy raisers in our program to be skilled dog handlers, and to maintain a high “graduation” rate, with approximately 75% of our dogs going on to lead successful and productive working lives.
+Our goals are to train the best working dogs available, to keep the dogs happy and healthy, to train the incarcerated puppy raisers in our program to be skilled dog handlers, and to maintain a high “graduation” rate, with approximately 75% of our dogs going on to lead successful and productive working lives.
 (Dogs that do not graduate are released for adoption.)